lipelopesoliveira/pyCOFBuilder/README.md

 ![puCOFBuilder](docs/header.png)

 **pyCOFBuilder** is a simple and powerful python package to automatically assembly COF structures with specifics building blocks, topologies, and functionalizations.
 The project was developed to address the need for generation of COFs structures in a high-throughput style, based on a nomenclature tha allows direct sctructural feature interpretation from a simple name.
-The package uses[pymatgen](https://pymatgen.org/) to create the structures.
-The package is still under development, but it is already possible to create a large number of COFs structures.
+The package uses [pymatgen](https://pymatgen.org/) to create the structures.

+This package is still under development and currently on beta version, but it is already possible to create a large number of COFs structures.

 Learn more at [ToNano&Beyond](https://tonanoandbeyondblog.wordpress.com/)